 Rather than a regular horse club, Back Country Horsemen of America is more of a service organization to help our public agencies with work on the trails.
 The Philosophy and Purpose is:

-1. To perpetuate the common sense use and enjoyment of horses in America’s backcountry and wilderness.
+1. To perpetuate the common sense use and enjoyment of horses in America’s back country and wilderness areas.

 2. To work to ensure that public lands remain open to recreational stock use.

 3. To assist the various government and private agencies in their maintenance and management of said resources.

 4. To educate, encourage and solicit active participation in the wise and sustaining use of the back country resources by horsemen and the general public commensurate with our heritage.